hessman/gcert/README.md

-  -v, --version                       output the current version -t, --target [domain]               set the target domain -l, --depth-level <level>           set the depth level for the recursive domain discovery (default: "0") -o, --output-format [format]        set the format for the report sent to stdout (choices: "csv", "html", "json", default:
+  -v, --version                       output the current version -t, --target [domain]               set the target domain -l, --depth-level <level>           set the depth level for the recursive domain discovery (default: "0") -o, --output-format [format]        set the format for the report sent to stdout (choices: "csv", "html", "json", "none", default: "none")
-                                      "html")
   -R, --only-resolved                 only output resolved domains -r, --resolve                       perform DNS and HTTP/S checks on domains -d, --domain-deny-list [domain...]  set the deny list for domains